CostelloLab/BRSpred/README.md

 ## Acknowledgements

 The BCG Response Subtyper was developed in a collaboration between the Erasmus MC Cancer Institute, the Anschutz Medical Campus, Cedars-Sinai Samuel Oschin Comprehensive Cancer Institute and University of Turku & the Finnish Cancer Institute.

+## Quick contact

+For quicker answers to technical questions regarding the R parts and implementation, feel free to email teelaa@utu.fi / daniel.laajala@helsinki.fi